alchimya/android-restlet/README.md

 See loadContact nethod inside MainActivity class.

 <br/>
-Insetad to consume GitRepos resource you have to refer to GitHubResource class and call ths static method getUserRepos.
+Instead to consume GitRepos resource you have to refer to GitHubResource class and call ths static method getUserRepos.
 <br/>
 See loadGitHubRepos nethod inside MainActivity class.